jayd719/DjangoFoodOrderingApp/README.md

 [JIRA Ticket](https:/jashandeep.co.uk).

 <h2>Scope</h2>
-<p>This is the first iteration with zero to very low information avaliable for the software product.
-This documentention provides quick start guide to get to <a herf="flex">Usecase</a>.
-This functionality can futher to extended to implement futher iterations of the software to futher modify as per buiness model requirements<p>
+<p>This is the initial version of the software product, with minimal available information.
+This documentation provides a quick start guide to help you understand and implement the <a>usecase</a>.
+The functionality can be further extended in future iterations to meet specific business requirements.<p>